ChoGGi/SurvivingMars_CheatMods/Tutorials/Save Load Mod Settings.md

 	end

 	-- just in case
-	if MOD_SETTINGS_TABLE == empty_table or type(MOD_SETTINGS_TABLE) ~= "table" then
+	if type(MOD_SETTINGS_TABLE) ~= "table" then
-		-- i have a defaults table i load up with my mod, if somethings wrong then at at the mod will have some settings to use MOD_SETTINGS_TABLE = MOD_DEFAULT_SETTINGS
+		-- i have a defaults table i load up with my mod, if somethings wrong then at least the mod will have some settings to use MOD_SETTINGS_TABLE = MOD_DEFAULT_SETTINGS
 	end